Tartar sauce

-Tartar sauce, (sauce tartare), often spelled tartare sauce in the UK and other Commonwealth countries, is a cold, mayonnaise-based condiment typically mixed with chopped cornichons or gherkins and capers, along with soft herbs such as tarragon, dill, parsley and/or chives.
-It is commonly served with fried or breaded seafood dishes including fish and chips, fish sandwiches, fried oysters and calamari.
+Tartar sauce (sauce tartare), often spelled tartare sauce in the UK and other Commonwealth countries, is a mayonnaise-based condiment typically containing chopped cornichons or gherkins and capers, along with soft herbs such as tarragon, dill, parsley and chives.
+In North American, British, and French cuisine, It is commonly served with breaded and fried seafood such as fried fish, clams, and squid.
+In Europe, it is also served with breaded and fried or grilled meats such as Wiener schnitzel and veal trotter, and cold meat and seafood dishes.